jonnonz1/nz-statute-book/acts/public/1982/friendly-societies-and-credit-unions-act-1982.md

   (c) by the award of the Registrar under section 95.
 (2) A society which has branches shall not be dissolved except with the consent of the central body of the society.
 (3) If any member of a registered friendly society or branch in respect of which an instrument of dissolution has been registered in accordance with section 94, or if any person claiming any relief, annuity, or other benefit from the funds of such a society or branch is dissatisfied with the provision made for satisfying his claim, he may within the period of 3 months referred to in subsection (6) of that section, make an application to any court of competent jurisdiction, and the court to which the application is made may hear and determine the matter.
-(4) For the purposes of subsection (3), the term court includes a Disputes Tribunal established under the Disputes Tribunals Act 1988.
+(4) For the purposes of subsection (3), the term court includes the Disputes Tribunal established under the Disputes Tribunal Act 1988.
 (5) If, as a result of the dissolution of any registered friendly society or branch, any annuity ceases or would cease to be paid or any contract for the payment of an annuity fails or would fail either in whole or in part, no payment shall be made out of the funds of the society or branch to the annuitant or person entitled to the benefit of the contract; but any sum which would otherwise have been paid to that person shall be applied in purchasing for the benefit of the annuitant an annuity (for a similar term and subject to similar conditions against surrender, commutation, or assignment) from any person lawfully carrying on a business in New Zealand of granting annuities on human life.

 ### 94 Instrument of dissolution